 :

-We’ll use English and French as the locales in this project.
+In this project, we’ll use English and French as locales.
 English is the source locale, so we’ll translate from English to French.

 The path